BenLus/open-rs-GRPO_RL_for_small_LLMs/README.md

 ## Acknowledgements
 Thanks to the Hugging Face team for their [open-r1](https://github.com/huggingface/open-r1) project.
-Quy-Anh Dang and Chris Ngo from [https://github.com/knoveleng/open-rs](https://github.com/knoveleng/open-rs).
+Thanks to Quy-Anh Dang and Chris Ngo from [https://github.com/knoveleng/open-rs](https://github.com/knoveleng/open-rs).
 All credit for the original project, code, and documentation goes to the authors.

 ## Citation
 If this project aids your work, please cite it as: